 We can extract the necessary information for deriving a decision based on the decision tree by a syntactical analysis of the inputs.
 For the first decision in the tree, we need to analyze whether the RTSCs use clocks or not.
 Untimed refinements are not suited for models that define time-dependent behavior.
-Second, we check whether the properties only contain $\forall$ -path quantifiers as, e.g., Property $\phi_1$ in Section 5.1.1, or whether they also contain $\exists$ -path quantifiers as, e.g., Property $\phi_2$ .
-If any property uses an $\exists$ -path quantifier, we need a variant of bisimulation to preserve this formula.
-Third, for timed refinements we need to take into account whether the port RTSC uses a larger in-buffer than the role RTSC.
+Second, we check whether the properties only contain \forall -path quantifiers as, e.g., Property φ_1 in Section 5.1.1, or whether they also contain \exists -path quantifiers as, e.g., Property φ_2 .
+If any property uses an \exists -path quantifier, we need to take into account whether the port RTSC uses a larger in-buffer than the role RTSC.
 While our Relaxed Timed Bisimulation is less restrictive than the alternatives, it can only be used in cases where a larger buffer is available.
-To decide whether to select Timed Ready Simulation or Timed Simulation we also need to analyze if the role RTSC uses urgent transitions.
-Finally, Relaxed Timed Bisimulation is only applicable for bidirectional protocols.
+To decide whether to select Timed Ready Simulation or Timed Simulation is only applicable for bidirectional protocols.
 If the protocol is unidirectional, we need to apply the more restrictive Timed Bisimulation.

 In our example in Section 5.1, all three refined RTSCs use clocks.
 Therefore, we take the right branch of the decision tree in all three cases.
-As Property $\varphi_2$ contains an $\exists$ -path quantifier, we take the else-branch on the next decision.
+As Property φ_2 contains an \exists -path quantifier, we take the else-branch on the next decision.
 Therefore, the only suitable refinements remaining are relaxed timed bisimulation and timed bisimulation.